Alaska’s Oldest Hunting Lodge Est. 1937

 Owner Cell: (907) 230-6093

 Ride through the rugged, wild terrain of Alaska while learning all about your horse, yourself, and wilderness camping.
-10 days in the Alaskan wilderness!
-For boys and girls ages 14-18 of all skill levels.
-Parents may join the last couple days of camp for a final ride with their kid(s), awards presentation, slide show, and other lodge activities.
+Ride over 50 miles in nine days through the Alaskan wilderness!
+Great for people of all skill levels.

 Start planning your trip!